MaxFedotov/orchestrator-agent/tests/integration/README.md

 * [Pip](https://pypi.python.org/pypi/pip)
 * [Goreleaser](https://goreleaser.com/install/)

 Tests use pytest framework and python bindings for vagrant in order to spawn vagrant VMs.

-You can install them using pip and following command `pip install -r requirements.txt`
+You can install them using pip and following command:
+`pip install -r requirements.txt`

 Tests will automatically download specific prepared vagrant boxes from vagrant cloud.
 Size of box is about 1.2Gb.

 Each test is located in a sepated folder, starting with `test_`

 Run tests with the `pytest` command.
 To select which tests to run, use `pytest -k <test_name_pattern>`

 If you want to enable verbose logging during test ran, use `pytest -v`

 Tests have following options, which you can pass to `pytest` command:
 * --mysql_version (57|80) - on which version of MySQL to run tests, default is 57.
 Please note, that clone_plugin method tests will be ran only using 80 version